Inverse-closedness of weighted Schur and BGS type quasi-Banach algebras: Abstract

 \section{Abstract}

-We prove that the weighted $p$- Banach algebras of operator valued matrices satisfying Schur and Baskakov-Gohberg-Sj\"ostrand (BGS) conditions are inverse closed in the Banach algebra $B(\ell^2(X,\mathcal{H}))$ provided the weight in consideration is admissible, where $\mathcal{H}$ is a Hilbert space and $X$ is a relatively separated subset of $\mathbb{R}^d$.
+We prove that the weighted quasi-Banach algebras of operator valued matrices satisfying Schur and Baskakov-Gohberg-Sj\"ostrand (BGS) conditions are inverse-closed in the Banach algebra $B(\ell^2(X,\mathcal{H}))$ whenever the weight is admissible, where $\mathcal{H}$ is a Hilbert space and $X$ is a relatively separated subset of $\mathbb{R}^d$.
+Furthermore, we identify the Gel'fand space of weighted infinite variable group algebra $\ell^p_\omega(\mathbb{Z^N})$ for $0<p\leq1$, and establish inverse-closedness of infinite variable analogue of BGS-type algebra in $B(\ell^2(\mathbb{Z^N},\mathcal{H}))$.